-Kelly Miklas studies classical archaeology and history at the University of Michigan.
-Her main archaeological interests are late Republican Rome, interactions between the city of Rome and distant provinces, and responses to Roman colonialism.
-She is also interested in the field of digital archaeology because of her background in technology.
-Aside from her work in Sardinia, she has also conducted fieldwork in central Italy at Gabii and contributed to Gabii’s 3D digital publication.
+Kell Miklas studies classical archaeology and history at the University of Michigan.
+Their main archaeological interests are late Republican Rome, interactions between the city of Rome and distant provinces, and responses to Roman colonialism.
+They are also interested in the field of digital archaeology because of their background in technology.
+Aside from their work in Sardinia, they have also conducted fieldwork in central Italy at Gabii and contributed to Gabii’s 3D digital publication.

 Dan Plekhov is a graduate student at the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
 He has worked in Greece, Turkey, and Israel, and in addition to Sardinia is currently conducting fieldwork in Peru and Jordan.
 His research focuses on processes of agricultural intensification and how they relate to changes in social and political organization.
 He received his BA in Archaeology and Classical Studies from Dickinson College in 2014, and his MA in Archaeology from Boston University in 2016.

 Seth Price is a doctoral candidate in the University of Arkansas’ Environmental Dynamics program, and received his MA in Anthropology from the same institution and his BA in Anthropology from Grand Valley State University.
 His research focuses on extreme landscapes and how past humans modified and were shaped by their environments, and he specializes in quantitative methods including GIS, raster analysis, modeling, and ground-based remote sensing.
 In addition to current fieldwork in Sardinia, Seth has worked on archaeological projects in Israel and North America.